Dark matter in classically conformal theories: WIMP and supercooling: Phenomenology

 \section{Phenomenology}

-Combining the cosmological history and DM mechanisms discussed in Sections \ref{sec:history} and \ref{sec:dm}, we now identify the viable DM parameter space of our model.
-We require each DM candidate to reproduce the observed relic abundance $\Omega_{\rm DM}h^2 \approx 0.12$, and subsequently examine its multi-messenger signatures, ranging from terrestrial particle physics experiments, including DM direct detection, LHC searches, and long-lived particle (LLP) frontiers, to cosmological gravitational wave (GW) observatories.
+We now explore the DM scenarios through their multi-messenger signatures, ranging from terrestrial particle physics experiments, including DM direct detection, LHC searches, and long-lived particle (LLP) frontiers, to cosmological gravitational wave (GW) observatories.
+The phenomenological viability is summarized in Fig.~\ref{fig:DM_ex}.